-Summary : Discover South Georgia – where the density of wildlife is second to none anywhere on Earth.
-Life is teaming on the beaches with the constant coming and going of King penguins as well as countless Antarctic fur seal pups playing in the surf before adulthood in the open sea.
+Summary : Discover South Georgia—where the density of wildlife is second to none anywhere on Earth.
+Life is teeming on the beaches with the constant coming and going of King penguins as well as countless Antarctic fur seal pups playing in the surf before adulthood in the open sea.
 Huge Southern elephant seals may be seen hauled out moulting at this time of year, along with the endemic species South Georgia pipit and the South Georgia pintail.
 Macaroni penguin chicks are fledging and the Gentoo penguins may be seen moulting in places.
 The eggs of the Wandering albatrosses have started to hatch and if luck dictates that a landing at Prion Island is possible, a rare site of the white fluffy chick of this most majestic of birds, may be seen.
-Humpback whales, Fin whales, Minke whales, and possibly even Southern right whales, and Blue whales may be spotted during the trip, too.
+Humpback whales, fin whales, minke whales, blue whales, and possibly even Southern right whales, may be spotted during the trip, too.
 Those with a passion for polar exploration history will delight in visiting Sir Ernest Shackleton's final route to Stromness, the abandoned whaling station.

 Activities : Birding, Child-Friendly, Culture, Hiking, Triple/Quad Cabins

 In the afternoon, you will embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located at the Beagle Channel and sail through this scenic waterway for the rest of the evening.